This is a beta of [FNV|FO3|FO4|FO4VR|TES5|SSE|TES5VR|ENDERAL|ENDERALSE]LODGen/Edit with terrain LOD meshes and textures generation.

 Use DXT1 for diffuse and 565 (DXT1 if on Windows 7) for normal maps.
-If generating for Skyrim Special Edition use BC7.
+If generating for Skyrim Special Edition and VRAM is not of concern use BC7.
 Uncheck mipmaps, raise steepness and Bake normal maps.

 For now, leave the Brightness, Contrast and Gamma at 0 and 1.0 respectively.
 It seems that only Skyrim CK and Skyrim SE CK are manipulating the intensity of the textures to adjust for the noise.dds and the god awful "improved" snow shader of Skyrim SE (just turn that thing off, really).
 If textures seem too dark in the game, brighten the noise.dds instead or vice versa.
 That way you can get perfectly matching LOD textures that look just like the textures in the loaded cells.
 For Skyrim a good average color of the noise texture seems to be around #C0.
 See below for a couple noise texture downloads.